Remote Sensing Research

 Introduction

 Beginning in 2002, we started research at Cheyenne Bottoms in cooperation with the Nature Conservancy.
-Our primary methods are various forms of remote sensing--satellite imagery and aerial photography, combined with ground observations.
-Our goal is to document, analyze, and understand climatic and human impacts on this dynamic wetland environment.
-Our initial research was funded by a Kansas NASA EPSCoR grant (2002-04).
-The study is now continuing with support from KansasView, which is part of a nationwide consortium for remote sensing education, research, and geospatial applications.
+Our primary methods are various forms of remote sensing—satellite imagery and aerial photography, combined with ground observations.
+Specifically we have developed techniques and utilized low-height kite and blimp aerial photography to acquire vertical and oblique views that depict the landscape in great detail.
+Our goal is to document, analyze, and understand climatic and human impacts on this dynamic wetland environment (Aber et al. 2016, 2021).

-The following kite aerial photographs were taken with a Canon Digital Rebel and 10 mm lens (16 mm film equivalent) in mid-May 2005.
+The following kite aerial photographs were taken in mid-May 2005.
 At this time, the marshes contained substantial water, and wetland vegetation was greening up nicely.
 The images are arranged to provide full 360° panorama of the Nature Conservancy marsh complex at Cheyenne Bottoms.
-The direction toward the center of each view is indicated.

 Wetland vegetation

 During our investigations we have identified three key emergent wetland plants that are indicators for wildlife habitat conditions in the Nature Conservancy marshes: bulrush, spike sedge, and cattail.
 These plants thrive or diminish with climatic variations, particularly drought and flood cycles.
 The marshes were heavily infested with cattail as a consequence of relatively abundant rainfall and high water during the 1990s.
 When we began our initial observations in 2002, most of the marshes were filled with cattail thickets.
-However, during a drought (2002-03), the marshes dried up and most cattails died.
+However, the status of cattail has since fluctuated substantially.

-Great bulrush (Scirpus validus).
-Bulrushes are among the most beneficial emergent wetland plants.
+Great bulrush (Schoenoplectus tabernaemontani), also known as softstem bulrush and grey club rush.
+Bulrushes are among the most beneficial emergent wetland plants (Whitley et al. 1999).
 They may form dense thickets along the margins of water bodies.
 The seeds are particularly valuable for ducks; bulrush provides nesting habitat, and it binds wet soils quite effectively.

 Blunt spike rush (Eleocharis obtusa).
 Spike rushes are quite common in and diagnostic of wetland environments in temperate regions around the world.
 They provide shelter for fish, amphibians and insects, and are a food resource for many wetland birds and mammals.

-Common cattail (Typha latifolia) and narrow-leafed cattail (Typha angustfolia) have hybridized in the Cheyenne Bottoms vicinity.
-Among the most common wetland plants worldwide, cattails are invasive in the Great Plains and can displace more desirable wetland plants.
+Common cattail (Typha latifolia) and narrow-leafed cattail (Typha angustifolia) have hybridized in the Cheyenne Bottoms vicinity (Zimmerman 1990).
+Among the most common wetland plants worldwide, cattails are invasive in the Great Plains and are able to displace more desirable wetland plants.

 Cattails are considered undesirable for wetland marshes in the central Great Plains.
-The expansion of cattails converts open marsh and mudflat habitats into dense overgrown thickets, which are unattractive for migrating shorebirds and waterfowl.
+Cattails generate persistent seed banks and may quickly colonize disturbed wetland soils.
+Furthermore cattail expands rapidly through clonal growth (Gucker 2008).
+In some situations, cattail is considered a weedy or invasive plant.
+Their expansion converts open pools and mudflat habitats into dense overgrown thickets, which are unattractive for many migrating shorebirds and waterfowl.
 Cattails may slow or stop the spread of other wetland plants by secreting chemicals that inhibit germination of seeds.

-We begin kite aerial photography of Nature Conservancy wetlands in the spring of 2002, which happened to be the end of a wet climatic phase and the beginning of a drought cycle.
-We returned repeatedly to the same site to acquire kite and blimp airphotos in different seasons and from year to year.
+We began kite aerial photography of Nature Conservancy wetlands in the spring of 2002, which happened to be the end of a wet climatic phase and the beginning of a drought cycle.
+We have since returned repeatedly to the nature-trail site to acquire kite and blimp airphotos in different seasons and from year to year.

 Kite aerial photographs